 Fiberglass Swing & Entry Arbor Kits

 An arbor swing or a garden entry arbor can transform any outdoor living area into an inviting retreat or welcoming gather-together space.
 They’re a picture-perfect accent to any landscaping project.
 Both garden entry arbors and arbor swings come in ready-to-install kits.
-Each offers a maintenance-free option that’s easily integrated into a pergola.
+Each offers a low maintenance option that’s easily integrated into a pergola.
 Developed to pair seamlessly with our pergolas, entry and swing arbors are exceptionally strong, beautifully designed and built to last.

 Ranging from Windsor and Craftsman to Contemporary and more, Arbors Direct offers versatile arbor designs in a variety of colors with square and round columns.